RepIica/IIFE-Javascript-Discussion-Question-dumbo-web-051418/readme.md

 ***Hint: you do not need to name the function, just define it and pass in the argument.***

-Here is the same function, but anonymous and written in arrow notation.
-How would this be converted into an IIFE?
+*2. Here is the same function, but anonymous and written in arrow notation.
+How would this be converted into an IIFE?*

 ```
 var square = (num) => (num*num)